West Lancashire College

-West Lancashire College (formerly Skelmersdale & Ormskirk College) is a further education college located over three sites in West Lancashire, England.
+West Lancashire College (formerly Skelmersdale & Ormskirk College) is a further education college based in Skelmersdale, West Lancashire, England.
 The college is a part of a larger organisation called NCG.

 History

-Originally known as Skelmersdale & Ormskirk College, the college was originally an independently controlled institution, but was taken over by Newcastle College in 2007.
+Originally known as Skelmersdale & Ormskirk College, the college was originally an independently controlled institution, but was taken over by Newcastle College (now NCG) in 2007.

 In August 2011, the college changed its name to West Lancashire College.
 The following month the college moved to a new £42.8 million campus, based near to its old demolished Northway Campus in Skelmersdale.

 Present

 The college currently offers a range of courses to students from the local area.
-These courses include Diplomas, NVQs, Apprenticeships, Access courses, A-Levels, and as of 2023, T-Levels.
-Additionally, the college also offers a range of Higher Education Foundation Degree courses.
+These courses include Diplomas, NVQs, Access courses, and as of 2023, T-Levels.

-The campus of the college contains facilities that replicate real life working environments for students to learn in.
-These specialised business units include hairdressing salons and a bistro, and are open to the public.
+The college campus contains facilities that replicate real life working environments for students to learn in.
+These specialised business units include hairdressing salons and beauty treatment rooms in The Hair & Beauty Lounge, which is open to the public.